 Hyundai has gone from strength to strength the last few years on the back of redesigned products and great value.
 For 2014, there are no major redesigns to speak of after a slew of changes to the lineup the past several years.
-But there are plenty of smaller updates to vehicles like the Elantra and Tucson.
+But there are plenty of smaller updates to vehicles like the Hyundai Elantra and Tucson.

-The subcompact Accent is offered as a sedan or five-door hatchback, it features plenty of standard features, a pair of six-speed transmissions, and excellent fuel economy at 27/38 mpg city/highway.
-It also starts at under $15,000, making it one of the most affordable cars around as well.
+Hyundai's smallest offering, the subcompact Accent, is offered as a sedan or five-door hatchback.
+It features plenty of standard features, a pair of six-speed transmissions, and excellent fuel economy at 27/38 mpg city/highway.
+Its starting price of around $15,000 also makes it one of the most affordable cars around as well.